RicheZhang/vue-examples/electron-app/README.md

 ### Compiles and hot-reloads for development
 ```
 npm run serve
+# or
+rpm run electron:serve
 ```

 ### Compiles and minifies for production
 ```
 npm run build
+# or
+npm run electron:build
 ```

 ### Lints and fixes files